 A landlord can give three types of eviction notices.
 The more serious the reason for the eviction, the shorter the time you’d have to move out.
 The shortest amount of time a landlord can give you to move out is 10 days.

-If you get an eviction notice, but disagree with your landlord, you can dispute it online.
+If you get an eviction notice, but disagree with your landlord, you can fill out an online application for dispute resolution and request for the dispute fee to be waived on the payment screen.
 You may also complete a paper application and submit it in person at any Service BC Office or the Residential Tenancy Branch Office in Burnaby, 400 – 5021 Kingsway, Burnaby, BC V5H 4A5.
 (The online options is faster)

-There is a fee to dispute but you can apply to have this fee waived here.
+There is a filing fee to dispute using a paper application, you can apply to have this fee waived here and submit the form with your application in person.

 Click here to learn more about the different types of eviction notices and next steps.